-There is a plethora of symbolism in regards to the wedding garter.
-The wedding garter is generally believed to be a symbol of good luck.
+There is a plethora of symbolism in regards to the bridal garter.
+It is generally believed to be a symbol of good luck.
 Whoever catches the garter in the toss is said to be the next person to be married.

 The garter was often removed and presented as proof of deflowering in order for the couple to gain some privacy.

 As we mentioned above, the wedding garter toss began as proof for the wedding guests to see that the bride and groom consummated the marriage.
 They would offer guests the garter as proof of the bride’s deflowering, or so that guests would not tear her dress apart as part of a tradition in the Dark Ages.

 In a modern context, the garter toss is a lighthearted and silly tradition.
 Typically, the groom takes it off the bashful bride and tosses it behind his head to a crowd of single men.

 The bride typically tosses her bouquet to the single women.
 The man and woman who catch each item are meant to have good luck, and will be the next to marry according to superstition.

 At some weddings, the man who catches the garter places it on the woman who catches the bouquet.
 This is totally optional, as not all of your guests may be comfortable with such an activity.